Close

 Lage und Freizeit

-Leisure Activities: The Weekend is meant to be for free tours that the group can organize by themselves at their own expense.
+Leisure Activities: Weekends are meant to be for free tours that the group can organize by themselves.
 All our work camps are reserved for cultural nights when each volunteer can present her/his country and culture.

-Requirements: Qualification of participants: Open minded, ready to interact with other people of different cultural background - Positive attitude - Willing to share his/her experiences - Flexible to live/stay in simple living conditions - Flexible to eat local food - No experience needed at all.
+Requirements: Qualification of participants: - Open minded, ready to interact with other people of different cultural background - Positive attitude - Willing to share his/her experiences - Flexible to live/stay in simple living conditions - Flexible to eat local food - Ready to do heavy manual work on the project and No experience needed

 Wer organisiert das Projekt?